 Until high school, I figured that was the extent of my disorder.
 Then came the shuttle run.
 For non-U.S. Americans, the shuttle run is a physical fitness test students take once or twice a year as part of their gym class.
 The test is a timed sprint from the starting line to the blocks at the finish line, where a block is grabbed, ran back to and dropped at the starting line, before running to the finish line for the second block, then back to and past the starting line again with the block in hand.
 I could not finish the test because I kept dropping the blocks.
 Finally, after making me retake it several times, the teacher gave up.
 Rather than being shamed again when this test was next scheduled to occur, I went to the nurse’s office, claiming period pains.
 The only time I ever cut class intentionally, outside of senior cut day, was to avoid the shuttle run.

 There was another issue that reared it’s oddly shaped head when I was going through puberty.
-Every now and again, I’d touch a texture I couldn’t abide by and time would feel wrong for a moment.
+Every now and again, I’d touch a texture I couldn’t abide and time would feel wrong for a moment.
 For instance, I picked up a hard piece of pasta in the backseat of a car.
 Perhaps the trouble was the expectation that pasta should not be hard?
 I don’t know, and the sensation has occurred infrequently since, but I rejected this hard pasta.
 I anticipated one sensation, I think, experienced another, and my perception of time slowed until I dropped the noodle.
 That’s the only way I can explain it.
 I can’t claim any consistency for that experience.
 I can pick up a hard noodle just fine.
 The only texture I’ve consistently struggled with, outside of foods, is that of twine or rope.
 I wear gloves when dealing with twine.
 My best guess for why is that at some point in my youth I was fixated, not on how twine felt, but how it looked like it would feel, being strung of curled hard splinters.
-I'm not repulsed by how rough twine is, but by how splintery rope appears.
+I'm not repulsed by how rough twine is, but by how splintery twine and rope appear.

 It didn’t occur to me that my struggles with learning math, despite doing all my homework and paying attention in class, were an issue.
 Being bad at math is so common as to be a trope in stories.
 Being bad at math is normal.
 Struggling to remember left and right, however, is not.